trac-hacks/trac-github/README.md

 ### 2.0

-* Adapt to GitHub's new Webhooks.
+* Adapt to GitHub's new webhooks.

-When you upgrade from 1.x, you must change your Webhooks settings on GitHub to use the application/vnd.github.v3+json format.
+When you upgrade from 1.x, you must change your webhooks settings on GitHub to use the application/vnd.github.v3+json format.

 ### 1.2